usa-m/usa-m/README.md

-Feel free to get in touch.
+Feel free to contact... perhaps we both can come up with something great together.